ssimonlp/hostnfly/README.md

   ]
 }
 ```
-Objective :
+Goal:
-You need to create a Rails Application using Active records which have :
+You need to create a Rails Application using Active records which has:
  - Service that generates missions from Listing/Booking/Reservation models
- - JSON Api :
+ - JSON API:
    - CRUD on listing / bookings / reservations
-   - Index endpoints to revrieves misisons created
+   - Index endpoints to revrieve missions created
  - Script to fill the database from the backend_test.rb

- Note : no authentication is required
+ Note: no authentication is required

 The output JSON should resemble this
 ```